 This isn’t woo-woo new-age-spirituality here.
 This is hard science!

 So, according to science, what we’re all experiencing right now is a re-presentation of reality; and what reality actually is, is something we can never know directly, because all we can ever access is this virtual-reality-experience.

 There’s this great quote from Einstein, where he talks about how trying to understand reality is like trying to understand the mechanism of a closed watch.
 You can see the face, and the hands moving, and even hear the ticking—that’s the virtual-reality-experience—but you can never open the case to see how it all works.

-Whatever ‘mechanism’ you think up, to try to explain what causes this virtual-reality, it will always be an educated guess; because you can never compare your explanation with the actual, ‘hidden’ reality—with what’s ‘inside the watch’.
+Whatever ‘mechanism’ you think up, to try to explain what causes this virtual-reality, it will always be a theory, an educated guess; because you can never compare your explanation with the actual, ‘hidden’ reality—with what’s ‘inside the watch’.

 Then there is simply this spontaneously arising virtual-reality.
 To talk about there being or not being some other, hidden reality, that this virtual-reality supposedly re-presents, is to go into mental concepts and ideas.
 If we stay with our direct experience alone, then this virtual-reality IS actual reality.

 This brings up a fascinating question: if ‘your’ hand, and ‘your’ body, and ‘your’ voice, and even ‘your’ thoughts, are all spontaneously appearing as part of this virtual-reality-experience, then what is the ‘real you’ that is aware of them?!

 You may start to realise: my real nature is not inside a body, is not any one part of the experience; it’s as if I am this ‘aware no-thing’.